Green-Software-Foundation/awesome-green-software/readme.md

 - [oaklean.io](https://oaklean.io/) Visualize and optimize the energy consumption of your JavaScript/TypeScript applications.
 Using a VSCode extension and integration with test frameworks, the system identifies energy-intensive code sections and suggests eco-friendly alternatives.
 - [optimizing GPU code for energy efficiency](https://github.com/KernelTuner/kernel_tuner/blob/master/examples/cuda/going_green_performance_model.py).
 - [Tracarbon](https://github.com/fvaleye/tracarbon) Tracarbon tracks your device's energy consumption and calculates your carbon emissions using your location
-- [ecoCode](https://github.com/green-code-initiative/ecoCode) A SonarQube plugin for PHP, Python, Java and JavaScript, providing static code analyzers to highlight code structures that may have a negative ecological impact.
+- [Creendengo](https://github.com/green-code-initiative/creedengo-rules-specifications) A SonarQube plugin for PHP, Python, Java, C# and JavaScript, providing static code analyzers to highlight code structures that may have a negative ecological impact.
 - [energy-consumption-measuring-toolkit](https://github.com/Accenture/energy-consumption-measuring-toolkit) Energy Consumption Measuring Toolkit for Python Applications

 ### General purpose